LouHenryAlvarez/jackbox/README.md

     	end
     end

-    # more inflight definitions
+    # more in-flight definitions
     var = 'wheels'
     Landing do
     	define_method :gear do                        # a definintion based on available surrounding context var
     	end
     end

-**IMPORTANT NOTE: Injector lookup follows the method and not the constant lookup algorithm.**

-If you need to follow constant lookup, here is the code for that:

-    Name = injector :sym ....

 But, this is the basic idea here.
-Using this approach Jackbox goes on to solve the Decorator Pattern problem for the Ruby language.
+An extended closure which can be used as a mix-in, prolonged to add function, and versioned and renamed to fit the purpose at hand.
+Using this approach Jackbox also goes on to solve the Decorator Pattern problem in the Ruby language.

 ### The GOF Decorator Pattern: